-One of the latest complaints comes from Channelle, who reports that her Samsung microwave caught fire when no one was home, causing major damage to her kitchen.
+One of the latest reports comes from Channelle, who reports that her Samsung microwave caught fire when no one was home, causing major damage to her kitchen.

 Not just Samsung

 The problem isn't limited to Samsungs.
-In fact, GE Spacemaker ovens have generated so many complaints, they have their own ConsumerAffairs page.
+In fact, GE Spacemaker ovens have generated so many grievances, they have their own ConsumerAffairs page.

 "Woke up in the middle of the night to find my microwave running by itself.
 Turned it off and after a few minutes, it set itself for 1 minute and started running again.
 Unplugged the unit so not to have a fire," said Gary of Parkton, Md.

 "Our GE Profile microwave caught fire on Christmas Eve!" said Jill of North Babylon, N.Y.
 "Fumes from the transformer (magnetron) fire are horrible!
 It did not shut off.
 The fire department had to take it out as it continued to smoke!
 It’s defective; it needs to be recalled!
 It’s faulty, defective, and dangerous."